MicrosoftDocs/customer-voice/cv-docs/customize-sender-email.md

 6. On the **Review and finish** page, review the information, and then select **Finish**.

 ## Example DNS records

+Here's an example of a DNS record.
+The DNS records are used to verify the domain and enable sending survey invitations from the custom email address.

+> [!NOTE]
+> If the domain is not getting verified, open any open-source DNS lookup tool and check if CNAME and TXT records are published.
+If the records are not published, you need to add respective records in your DNS zone which is not found.

 ### TXT record